Tuesday, September 24, 2024

 The Big Move

-In 1912, the Miller family moved to the frigid-Prairie outpost of Winnipeg, Canada, my hometown - half a world away.
+In 1912, the Miller family moved from Glasgow to the frigid-Prairie outpost of Winnipeg, Canada, my hometown - half a world away.
 Hugh was a

-Back then, Winnipeg was a frosty-desolate place, although it was full of promise as the 'West' was opening up and actively recruiting immigrants.
-Tracks for a national railway had just gone through and a grand-Greek-revival train station had been completed, only a few years previous.
+Back then, Winnipeg was a frosty-desolate place, although it was full of promise as the 'West' was opening up.
+Tracks for a national railway had just gone through and a grand-Greek-revival train station had been completed, only six years previous.
 Winnipeg was (and still is) known as the ''Gateway to the West.'

 The sad letter home